-The district offices have the discretion to assign responsibility for obtaining/collecting financial information and completing the calculation of consumer participation in the cost of services to a designated staff person.
+The district offices have the discretion to assign responsibility for obtaining/collecting financial information and completing the calculation of participant contribution in the cost of services to a designated staff person.
 The VRC must verify that the Financial Need Review is complete and current, maintain financial records, and verify that the individual’s calculation of participation in cost of services has been determined prior to providing financial need based services.

 The following services are provided by ACCES-VR without considering an individual’s financial resources.